NewsNow

-NewsNow is a news aggregator service that was launched in 1997 with fewer than ten sources, it now links to thousands of publications including top news providers.
-NewsNow provides a service in which breaking news articles are matched against key-word topic specifications, the relevant links and publication names are then delivered to the user.
+NewsNow is a news aggregator service that was launched in 1997 with fewer than ten sources.
+It now links to thousands of publications including top news providers.
+NewsNow provides a service in which breaking news articles are matched against key-word topic specifications.
+The relevant links and publication names are then delivered to the user.

 Other than NewsNow's main website, which is freely accessible to the general public, the company provides customised news feeds for corporate subscribers.
-The site also offers access via mobile devices, and offers a version tailored for the Opera Mini application.
+The site also offers access via mobile devices and offers a version tailored for the Opera Mini application.

-Interface

-NewsNow uses a search function and a list of colour-coded, pre-built topics (or categories) to allow users to find desired content.
-The site also provides the option to search topics, and saves up to 10 of one's most-viewed topics.
-The site also offers a full-text searching service to subscribers (non-subscribers are limited to headline searches for words or phrases).
-News articles clicked on by users are displayed in a pop up window, or a new tab.
-If the user enters a particular category NewsNow gathers as many articles as possible on the category and then displays them in chronological order.
-Beside each news line, a flag icon is shown to represent the country of origin of the publication, which tells the reader at a glance from which part of the globe the news derives.
-Any user can highlight or hide all headlines of a particular news source by clicking on the name of the news provider.